-EVS Metal: How long have you been with EVS, and how long have you worked in metal fabrication overall?
+EVS Metal: How long have you worked at EVS, and how long have you worked in metal fab overall?

 Linda: I have been at EVS since August 2008 when they purchased Holden Company.
 Overall, I have been in manufacturing for almost 40 years.